 The Secretariat and co-coordinator is the central executive body of the MEDfOR Course.
 She is the daily administrator of the MEDfOR Course, in close collaboration with the other institutions' members' representatives in the Commission and under the supervision of the Coordinator.
 It is also the direct contact for students.
+She is the responsible for the financial management of scholarships.
 Further, each university has a local secretariat that helps students enrolled in that University.